 - Product type: A dynamic messenger or data analytics platform

 - Application geography: Whether you want an application for the local area, entire country, or world

 - Budget: How much you can spend on developer salaries and technology to support your product in the long run.

 It is essential to consider every feature of your future product while choosing the right technology.
-By comparing Python vs Node.js, we are bringing into your light how these two widely used technologies vary in the advantages and areas of application.
+By comparing Python vs Node.js, we are bringing to your light how these two widely used technologies vary in their advantages and areas of application.

 Here are some of the prominent Pro and Cons of Python.js:

 Python reduces time to market: